 Each cannon can only fire a certain amount of shots.
 Once it is finished, the player must dodge the dragon's attacks and travel to the nearest available one.
 Fire more shots into a cannon, and eventually, the dragon should go down.
 Go to the other mountain and repeat the process for the faster, stronger dragon.

-NOTE: It does not matter which dragon you choose first, it will always be the weakest first.
+NOTE: It does not matter which dragon is chosen first, it will always be the weakest first.

-NOTE: The boss itself is not hard, but since you are fighting in the upper floor of Mumbo's skull, it is easy to get hit.
-Do not be frustrated if you die a few times.
+NOTE: The boss itself is not hard, but since the duo are fighting in the upper floor of Mumbo's skull, it is easy to get hit.

 NOTE: It would be optimal to have at LEAST 2 of the honeycomb upgrades from the Honey B before this fight, it is all about endurance in this fight.